Walter Walsh: Competition shooting

 When Walsh was 12, his father gave him his first rifle, a .22-caliber Mossberg.
-He honed his markmanship shooting rats in the New Jersey Meadowlands and clothespins off of his aunt's laundry line.
+He honed his marksmanship shooting rats in the New Jersey Meadowlands and clothespins off of his aunt's laundry line.
 It was while a member of the Civilian Military Training Corps, that Walsh received his first formal training.
 During his subsequent service with the New Jersey National Guard Walsh won a spot on its rifle team which led to him in 1928 engaging in his first competitive shooting at national matches at Camp Perry, Ohio.

 By 1930 Walsh was good enough to win both rifle and pistol titles at the 37th Annual Sea Girt Interstate Tournament.
 He also won the Governor's Champion Marksman Match, the miss-and-out Swiss Match, and the 15-shot, 1100-yard Libby Trophy Match, which established him as one of the best rifle and pistol shooters of the period.
 Despite a lack of experience with this type of shooting, Walsh competed in the smallbore rifle event at the National Matches in 1932, and did so well that he was selected as an alternate on the elite Dewar Trophy Team.
 In that same year he won the Wimbledon and American Legion Smallbore Matches.
 In 1933 Walsh was selected as a firing member of the Dewar Team, and broke the Dewar smallbore rifle record.
 In that same year he set a new record in the smallbore national match course at Rumford, Rhode Island, and became the New Jersey State Pistol Champion.

 In 1935, he joined the FBI pistol team.
 Within three years of joining the FBI, he had been presented with two marksmanship trophies from director J. Edgar Hoover.
 In 1939, at Camp Ritchie, he set the world record in pistol shooting with 198 points out of a possible 200 and won the individual eastern regional pistol championships in 1939 and 1940 and placing second in 1941 after leading for most of the tournament.
 He placed 12th in the Men's Free Pistol, 50 metres competition at the 1948 Summer Olympics in London.
 At the 1952 ISSF World Shooting Championships, he won a gold medal with the United States team in the 25 m Center-Fire Pistol event and a silver in the individual version of that event.

 In the late 1970s Walsh took up muzzle loading and black powder shooting, serving as both coach and active shooter on several U.S. international muzzleloading teams.
 Walsh also served for many years as a director of the National Rifle Association and served on several of its committees.

 In total, he was selected five times for the All-American Pistol Shooting Team.